pauliheikkila/faultystudentrecord/docs/report_001.md

 ## Impact

-[possible to edit or destroy the database in its entirity.]
+Possible to edit or destroy the database in its entirity

 ## Remediation

-*Harden all user inputs so they only submit string, without it being interpreted as SQL-code*
+Harden and validate all user inputs so they only submit string, without it being interpreted as SQL-code

 ## GitHub Security Advisories